Optimal Impulse Control for Cyber Risk Management: Numerical studies

-We now illustrate Theorem \ref{thm:verification} when the attack engaging/disengaging times occur with a Poisson process of intensity $\lambda=0.1$, starting with an attack strategy at time $0$ in the state $a=1$ and no protection $p=0$.
-We choose the efficiency of the protection $\kappa= 0.02$, the marginal cost of protection is $c_V= 0.04 $ while the marginal cost of infected device is $c_I=0.01$.
-The switching costs to reinforces or relax the protection, that is going from $p=0$ to $p=1$ or conversely are $g_{01}=0.01 v(s,i,a,0)$ while $ g_{10}=0.001 v(s,i,a,0)$ for any $a\in \{0,1\}$.
-It means that there is a factor 10 of switching from no protection to protection strategy compared with the cost of the converse switch.
-We apply the DGM algorithm and get a path of $S,I$ without protection and with optimal protection in Figure \ref{figscenario2}.
-We observe similarly that the cluster owner let the attack spreading a little bit before enhancing protection systems until time $\hat\tau_1=7.155=$ 7 days and 4 hours (first pink dotted vertical line).
+We perform similar analysis as for Scenario 1.
+Figure \ref{figscenario2} represents one path of $S$, $I$ in Scenario 2 without protection and with optimal protection for a fixed $\omega$.
+Similarly to Scenario 1, we observe that the cluster owner let the attack spreading a little bit before enhancing protection systems until time $\hat\tau_1=7.155=$ 7 days and 4 hours (first pink dotted vertical line).
 It is again explained by the switching cost to protect the system which is too high comparing to the cost of the infection at the beginning.
 Then, at time $\hat\tau_1=7.155$ the cluster owner enforces the protection.
 Randomly, at time $\tilde\tau_1=13.2=$ 13 days and 5 hours, the hacker disengages the attack (first blue dotted vertical line).
 After this time, the system stays in a state where there is no attack and the cluster owner is still protecting the system to contain even more efficiently the spread of the attack among the network.
 Then, the cluster owner disengages the protection system at time $\hat\tau_2=19.105=$ 19 days and 2 hours, before the next random attack at $\tilde\tau_2=22.35=$ 22 days and 8 hours (last blue dotted line).
-We see that despite the last attack at time $\tilde\tau_2=$, the cluster owner does not reengage the protection system.
+We see that despite the last attack at time $\tilde\tau_2= 22.35$, the cluster owner does not reengage the protection system.
 It is explained by the successful management of the switching between protection and no protection strategy along time under the random attacks of the hacker, so that the attack and its spread is efficiently monitored.
 We observe that the final number of corrupted devices (red curve) is significantly lower (around 60\%) than without any protection strategy (brown curve).